Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

-Colonel al-Wawi contradicted Obama's statement, while telling Rozana that"the dissident officers have been marginalized, subjected to bargains by states, and the role of the military has been curtailed by the sponsoring states, since the priority was to support civilians who adopted Islamic or extremist ideologies."
+Colonel al-Wawi contradicted Obama's statement while telling Rozana that"the dissident officers have been marginalized, subjected to bargains by states, and the sponsoring states have curtailed the role of the military since the priority was to support civilians who adopted Islamic or extremist ideologies."

 Dissident Colonel Ammar al-Wawi on one of the military fronts

-Al-Wawi accused countries of supporting extremist factions in order to eliminate the FSA, pointing out that these countries "do not want armed opposition groups with a disciplined and committed military command."
+Al-Wawi accused countries of supporting extremist factions to eliminate the FSA, pointing out that these countries "do not want armed opposition groups with a disciplined and committed military command."

 Interim Government and Military Support

-Yasser al-Haji, a public relations official in the opposition interim government, said that if the interim government has relied from the start on the dissident officers, who have been oppressed, the situation would have been different.
+Yasser al-Haji, a public relations official in the interim opposition government, said that if the interim government has relied from the start on the dissident officers, who have oppressed, the situation would have been different.